chmduquesne/chmd.fr/lighttpd-external-auth.chmd.fr/index.md

 Demo
 ----

-* [demo](/demo3): You will be asked to log in using the method of your choice to see the content.
+Here is [a protected directory](/demo3): You will be asked to log in using the method of your choice to see the content.
 This should give you a clear idea about the possibilities of the script.

 How do I use this?
 ------------------